WhatLibrarian/jekyll-now/OERweek2019.md

 During this collaboration process we identified stories and authors, including many in the public domain that we were able to incorporate wholly into our text.

 We also included licensed library resources (such as entire short stories and scholarly materials) that were added to provide access to, and  additional pedagogical resources for, the students.
-Materials in library databases are also free to the students and are a rich trove of resources.
+Materials in library databases are free to the students and are a rich trove of resources.

 Multimedia was also incorporated (such as audio versions of public domain works)and videos.
 Movie trailers are a great way to get students interested in exploring literature through a different medium.
 ___